d2osborn/Power-Outages/README.md

 For the final model, I incorporated two additional features: POP.DENSITY.URBAN (Population Density in Urban Areas) and AVG.MONTHLY.PRICE (Average Monthly Electricity Price).
 I added `POP.DENSITY.URBAN` because urban areas with higher population densities typically experience heightened residential and commercial activity, directly impacting electricity demand.
 I also added `AVG.MONTHLY.PRICE` because it offers insights into consumption behavior, revealing the price sensitivity of demand and how fluctuations in electricity prices influence overall sales.

-In the final model, I used the RandomForestRegressor algorithm and GridSearchCV with 5-fold cross-validation to find the optimal RandomForestRegressor model configuration that maximizes the R-squared score.
+I used the RandomForestRegressor algorithm and GridSearchCV with 5-fold cross-validation to find the optimal RandomForestRegressor model configuration that maximizes the R-squared score.
 The hyperparameters that I ended up using were
-200 trees (n_estimators) and a maximum depth of 20 (max_depth)
  - 200 trees (n_estimators)
  - maximum depth of 20 (max_depth)